-This month (April 21, 2017) marks the one year anniversary of Prince's death.
+This week (June 7, 2017) Prince would have turned 59-years-old.
 Here, we look back on some of the Purple One's career highlights.

 In every performance genre there are artists, and then there are those pioneers who transcend and shape the art form itself.
 Prince and his near 40-year ground breaking career reside firmly in the latter category.
 From his control over his music to his image to the way he personally crafted the sound that became synonymous with the man himself, Prince will be remembered as one of the most original and influential artists in the history of popular music.